industrial-data-space/trusted-connector-documentation/docs/_docs/dev_core.md

 ---

 The core platform is the connector's application layer part for managing containers, message routes, and usage control policies.
-It is based on the Apache Karaf framework and can be started as a standalone application, within a docker container or as a trust\|me _a0_ container.
+It is based on the [!!!TODO!!!]
+Apache Karaf framework and can be started as a standalone application, within a docker container or as a trust\|me _a0_ container.

-## Prerequisites
+## Prerequisites [!!!TODO!!!]

 The following tools are required to build the karaf runtime and additional build artifacts and/or the docker images: